About Michael and Joy

 Michael working on the vegetable variety trials: harvesting carrots, planting the radish tiral, taking notes in the lettuce trial.

 "I grew up growing vegetables as a keen helper on my parents' organic market garden in West Dorset.
-I then went on to study agriculture at Aberystwyth University and eventually agronomy for a PhD.
+I then went on to study agriculture at Aberystwyth University of Wales and eventually a PhD in Grassland Agronomy.
 In 1983 I visited America – to attend an international grassland research conference – and met Michael who was a PhD student there.

-Many years later, with overseas and research work under our belts, we came to England to run our own market garden.
-For some unknown reason (chillies were not popular in the early 1990s) it was not long before we started specialising in chillies and 'Peppers by Post' was born in 1994.
-To make ends meet, we continued to grow a lot of other vegetables, Michael got a partime job, and I freelanced as an editor (www.englishword.co.uk) and ran a photolibrary selling images of vegetables (www.seaspringphotos.co.uk).
+In 1989 with many years of overseas work and agricultural research under our belts, we came to England to run our own market garden.
+Although chillies were not particularly popular in Britain in the early 1990s, for some unknown reason it was not long before we started specialising in chillies and in 1994 'Peppers by Post'* was born.
+To make ends meet, we continued to grow a lot of other vegetables, Michael got a partime job, and I freelanced as an editor, and ran a photolibrary selling images of vegetables.

-The establishment of Sea Spring Seeds several years later was a natural progression developing from our love of vegetable growing, combined with our inclination towards variety trials and chilli breeding."
+The establishment of Sea Spring Seeds several years later was a natural progression developing from our love of vegetable growing, combined with our inclination towards variety trials and chilli breeding, and specifically in response to the demand for seed of Dorset Naga chilli."

 Michael and Joy in the Dorset Naga seed tunnel.